janwidmer/lzb-select-dynamic/src/readme.md

 ## Changelog

+= 2.6.0 =

+* Add option to conditionally select posts based on a second dynamic select where the author can choose post types first

 = 2.4.0 =

 * Add option to select multiple items for Entity Types `post` | `page` | `taxonomy`